-Question: Can otherwise qualifying CLE attended prior to my VA accreditation, be used to satisfy VA’s CLE requirement?
+Question: Can otherwise qualifying CLE attended prior to my VA accreditation be used to satisfy VA’s CLE requirement?

 Response: Your question is more appropriately framed as whether an agent or attorney may complete qualifying CLE before accreditation.
-Because VA’s regulations require completion of qualifying CLE “during the first 12-month period following the date of initial accreditation by VA,” at this time, VA cannot accept CLE courses taken before accreditation as satisfying the requirements of 38 C.F.R. § 14.629(b)(1)(iii).
+Because VA’s regulations require completion of qualifying CLE “during the first 12-month period following the date of initial accreditation by VA,” at this time, we cannot accept CLE courses taken before accreditation as satisfying the requirements of 38 C.F.R. § 14.629(b)(1)(iii).

 Question: What specific proof of attendance and State bar approval is required by VA for purposes of accreditation?